Polanas/ECS/README.md

 }
 ```
 ### Filters
-Filters well, *filter* entities by components (or absence of them) and access their values.
+Filters, well, *filter* entities by their components (or absence of them) and help accessing their values.
-To get a reference to a component type, specify it as genetic argument of ECSWorld.Filter<..>() methods.
+To be able to read/write to a component, specify it as genetic argument of ECSWorld.Filter<..>() methods.
 ```cs
 //creating a filter of entities with position var positionFilter = world.Filter<Position>().Build();